(Pocket-lint) - ESPN+ is finally here.

-ESPN+ will stream “thousands” of hours of live games, though mostly for niche stuff.
+ESPN+ streams “thousands” of hours of live games, though mostly for niche stuff.
 You'll find live soccer, boxing, golf, tennis, rugby, cricket, and several college sports.
 You can also add on packages like MLB.TV or NHL.TV packages for more money.

 Original programming and studio shows

-Yes, ESPN+ has live events, like for Major League Soccer, but it also has original programming (Draft Academy gives “a behind-the-scenes look at top prospects leading up to the 2018 NFL Draft"), exclusive studio shows (Kobe Bryant is hosting a basketball analysis show called Detail), and a deep catalogue of content (including titles like E:60 and OJ: Made in America).
+Yes, ESPN+ has live events, like for Major League Soccer, but it also has original programming, exclusive studio shows, and a deep catalogue of content (including titles like E:60 and OJ: Made in America).

 Series and films